The homotopy theory of cyclotomic spectra: Model structures on cyclotomic spectra

 \begin{proof} By \cite[XI.9.1]{BousfieldKan}, it suffices to see that the inclusion of $\{1,p\}$ into $\Theta_{p}$ is left cofinal, that is, for every $s$, the category of maps in $\Theta_{p}$ from $\{1,p\}$ to $p^{s}$ has weakly contractible nerve.
 The maps from $1$ to $p^{s}$ are in one-to-one correspondence with monomials of the form $x^{i}y^{s-i}$ for $0\leq i\leq s$ and maps from $p$ to $p^{s}$ are in one-to-one correspondence with monomials of the form $x^{i}y^{s-i-1}$ for $0\leq i\leq s-1$.
 For $x^{s}$ and $y^{s}$, there is exactly one non-identity map in the category, namely $x^{s}\to x^{s-1}$ and $y^{s}\to y^{s-1}$, respectively.
 For every other monomial $x^{i}y^{s-i}$, there are exactly two maps, $x_{p;1}$ and $y_{p;1}$, to $x^{i-1}y^{s-i}$ and $x^{i}y^{s-i-1}$, respectively.
 The nerve of this category is therefore a generalized interval with $s+1$ $1$-simplices. \end{proof}

 Observe that the limit of the functor $F^{\G}(\rho^{*}_{m}\Phi^{C_{m}}X,Y)$ from $\Theta$ to orthogonal spectra is precisely $F_{Cyc}(X,Y)$.
-As in theorem~\ref{thm:newFp}, the canonical map from the limit to the homotopy limit is a level equivalence when $X$ is cofibrant and $Y$ is fibrant and therefore $F^{h}_{Cyc}(X,Y)$ provides an explicit model of the derived mapping space in the category of pre-cyclotomic spectra.
+As in theorem~\ref{thm:newFp}, the canonical map from the limit to the homotopy limit is a level equivalence when $X$ is cofibrant and therefore $F^{h}_{Cyc}(X,Y)$ provides an explicit model of the derived mapping space in the category of pre-cyclotomic spectra when $Y$ is fibrant.

 \begin{thm} Let $X$ and $Y$ be pre-cyclotomic spectra.
 If $X$ is cofibrant, then the canonical map from the limit to the homotopy limit $F_{Cyc}(X,Y)\to F^{h}_{Cyc}(X,Y)$ is a level equivalence. \end{thm}